Michael Ahern (Irish politician)

-Michael Ahern (born 20 January 1949) is a former Irish Fianna Fáil politician who served as a Minister of State from 1992 to 1993 and from 2002 to 2008.
+Michael Ahern (born 20 January 1949) is an Irish former Fianna Fáil politician who served as a Minister of State from 1992 to 1993 and from 2002 to 2008.
 He served as a Teachta Dála (TD) for the Cork East constituency from 1982 to 2011.

 Early life

 Michael Ahern was born in Dungourney, County Cork.
 He was educated at Dungourney National School, Rockwell College, County Tipperary, and University College Dublin where he graduated with a Bachelor of Arts in Economics, Politics and Psychology.
-He also attended Kimmage Manor, Dublin where he studied Theology.
+He also attended Holy Ghost Missionary College, Kimmage Manor, Dublin, where he studied Theology.
 For a brief period in the early 1970s, Ahern worked as a secondary school teacher.
 In 1973, he became an accountancy student at Coopers & Lybrand, Cork.
 In 1977, he became financial controller with a building construction firm in Cork.

 Personal life

 He is married to Margaret Monahan and they have three daughters, one of whom, Barbara Ahern, contested the 2016 general election in Cork East for Fianna Fáil unsuccessfully.

 Michael Ahern is the son of Liam Ahern, a Senator between 1957 and 1973, and a TD from 1973 until 1974.
 Ahern's Grand-uncle, John Dinneen, was also a member of the Dáil between 1922 and 1927.
 Michael Ahern's brother Maurice Ahern was a long-standing Fianna Fáil member of Cork County Council but lost his seat in the 2009 local elections.